Synchronous Team Semantics for Temporal Logics: Complexity Results for TeamCTL

-\begin{lemma} $\TMC(\CTL)$ is in $\PSPACE$. \end{lemma} \begin{proof} We construct an algorithm that runs in alternating polynomial time.
+\begin{lemma} $\TMC(\TeamCTL)$ is in $\PSPACE$. \end{lemma} \begin{proof} We construct an algorithm that runs in alternating polynomial time.
 As $\mathrm{APTIME}=\mathrm{PSPACE}$~\cite{ChandraKS81}, this proves the desired upper bound.

-Before we come to the model checking algorithm, we want to shortly discuss a subroutine that is used in it.
-This subroutine (depicted in Algorithm~\ref{algo:PathSearch}) is used in the cases for the binary temporal operators.
-It will recursively determine whether there exists a path of length~$c$ between two given teams such that a given formula~$\varphi$ is satisfied at each team of the path.
-Intuitively, the procedure works similarly as the path search method in the proof of Savitch's Theorem~\cite{DBLP:conf/stoc/Savitch69} (also, see the textbook~\cite[Section~8.1]{sipser13}).
-It will be called for path lengths $c$ that are bound from above by $|W|^{|T|}$ (Lemma~\ref{lem:aux-number-of-successor-teams}).
-As every recursion halfs the path length, the recursion depth is bound by $O(\log(|W|^{|T|}))=O(|T|\log|W|)$ and is hence polynomial in the input length.
+Before we come to the model checking algorithm, we want to shortly discuss two subroutines that are used in it.
+The first subroutine (depicted in Algorithm~\ref{algo:PathSearch}) is used in the cases for the existential binary temporal operators, and also makes use of the main algorithm $\pmc$ (depicted in Algorithm~\ref{algo:TMC-CTL}): The procedure \pPSearch will recursively determine whether there exists a path of length~$c$ between two given teams such that a given formula~$\varphi$ is satisfied at each team of the path.
+Intuitively, the procedure works similarly as the path search method in the proof of Savitch's Theorem~\cite{DBLP:conf/stoc/Savitch69} (also, see Sipser's textbook~\cite[Section~8.1]{sipser13}).
+It will be called for path lengths $c$ that are bounded from above by $|W|^{|T|}+1$ (Lemma~\ref{lem:aux-number-of-successor-teams}).
+As every recursion halves the path length, the recursion depth is bounded by $O(\log(|W|^{|T|}))=O(|T|\log|W|)$ and hence is polynomial in the input length.